M4rtinR/Screen-Interface-for-Robotic-Exercise-Coach/README.md

   2. Install the required packages as you did for the main coaching policies program.
 There is only one for this repo: "paramiko".

+  3. You will also need to create a directory for the program to store the html pages it creates, before transferring them to Pepper.
+This directory should be located at /var/www/html/RehabInterface/webpages.
+To create directories in var, you need administrator privelages, so in a terminal window, execute the following commands:

+         cd /var
+         sudo mkdir www
+         sudo mkdir html
+         sudo mkdir RehabInterface
+         sudo mkdir webpages
+         sudo touch index.html

   3. Navigate to the correct branch (master for stroke rehabilitation demo or SquashScreen for squash demo).

   4. Click run.